TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-slowvirtualmachine.md

 # My VM is slow

-4 out of 5 customers resolved their performance issue using below steps:<br>
+4 out of 5 customers resolved their performance issue using the below steps<br>

 ## **Recommended documents**